 Premiums receivable are recognized when due from the policyholder or other party and adjusted for lapsed policies.
 Under the legal right of offset provision in the reinsurance treaties, the Company can withhold payments for allowances and claims for unpaid premiums.
-Based on a review of these factors and historical experience, the Company did not believe an allowance for credit loss was necessary as of December 31, 2023.
+Based on a review of these factors and historical experience, the Company did not believe an allowance for credit loss was necessary as of December 31, 2024 or 2023.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEAR END DECEMBER 31, 2023
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEARS ENDED DECEMBER 31, 2024 AND 2023 (Amounts in thousands of US dollars, except share amounts)